Haroldinho/Algorithm_Interview_Study/README.md

 ```

 ## Data Structures:
-	Contains few of the LeetCode and HackerRank exercises, I have used in my preparation to coding interviews.
+Contains a few of the LeetCode and HackerRank exercises, I have used in my preparation for coding interviews.
 Most of the code included is related to problems I personally found difficult to implement.
 I have therefore tested them on my local machines to enrich my experience, and save my solution.
 All the code in this folder has been implemented in Python.